Political views of H. G. Wells: Race

 In 1931, Wells was one of several signatories to a letter in Britain (along with 33 British MPs) protesting against the death sentence passed upon the African American Scottsboro Boys.

-In 1943, Wells wrote an article for the Evening Standard, "What A Zulu thinks of the English", prompted by receiving a letter from a Zulu soldier, Lance Coporal Aaron Hlope.
+In 1943, Wells wrote an article for the Evening Standard, "What A Zulu thinks of the English", prompted by receiving a letter from a Zulu soldier, Lance Corporal Aaron Hlope.
 "What a Zulu thinks of the English" was a strong attack on anti-black discrimination in South Africa.
 Wells claimed he had "the utmost contempt and indignation for the unfairness of the handicaps put upon men of colour".
 Wells also denounced the South African government as a "petty white tyranny".

-Zionism

 Wells had given some moderate, unenthusiastic support for Territorialism before the First World War, but later became a bitter opponent of the Zionist movement in general.
 He saw Zionism as an exclusive and separatist movement which challenged the collective solidarity he advocated in his vision of a world state.
-No supporter of Jewish identity in general, Wells had in his utopian writings predicted the ultimate assimilation of the Jewish people.
-In notes to accompany his biographical novel A Man of Parts, David Lodge, describes how Wells came to regret his attitudes to the Jews as he became more aware of the extent of the Nazi atrocities.
+No supporter of Jewish identity in general, Wells had predicted the ultimate assimilation of the Jewish people in his utopian novel The Shape of Things to Come.
+In notes to accompany his biographical novel A Man of Parts, David Lodge describes how Wells came to regret his attitudes to the Jews as he became more aware of the extent of the Nazi atrocities.
 This included a letter of apology written to Chaim Weizmann for earlier statements he had made.